A programming language characterizing quantum polynomial time: Introduction

 \paragraph{Contribution.} Towards this end, we take the notion of polynomial time computation as our main object of study.
 Our contributions are the following. \begin{itemize} \item We introduce a quantum programming language, named \foq, that includes first-order recursive procedures.
 The input of a \foq program consist in a sorted set of qubits, a list of pairwise distinct qubit indexes.
 A \foq program can apply to each of its qubits basic operators corresponding to unary unitary operators.
 The considered set of operators has been chosen in accordance with~\cite{Yamakami20} to form a universal set of gates. \item After showing that terminating \foq programs are reversible (Theorem~\ref{thm:rev}), we restrict programs to a strict subset, named \pfoq, for \emph{polynomial time} \foq.
 The restrictions put on a \pfoq programs are tractable (\ie, can be decided in polynomial time, see Theorem~\ref{thm:trac}), ensure that programs terminate on any input (Lemma~\ref{lem:termination}), and prevent programs from having any exponential blow up (Lemma~\ref{lem:poly}). \item We show that the class of functions computed by \pfoq programs is \emph{sound} and \emph{complete} for the quantum complexity class \fbqp. \fbqp is the functional extension of \emph{bounded-error quantum polynomial time}, known as \bqp~\cite{BernsteinVazirani}, the class of decision problems solvable by a quantum computer in polynomial time with an error probability of at most $\frac{1}{3}$ for all instances.
 Hence the language $\pfoq$ is, to our knowledge, the first programming language characterizing quantum polynomial time functions.
 Soundness (Theorem~\ref{thm:soundness}) is proved by showing that any \pfoq program can be simulated by a quantum Turing machine running in polynomial time~\cite{BernsteinVazirani}.
-The completeness of our characterization (Theorem~\ref{thm:completeness}) is demonstrated by showing that \pfoq programs strictly encompass Yamakami's function algebra, known to be \fbqp-complete~\cite{Yamakami20}. \item We also describe an algorithm, named $\compile$ (based on the subroutines described in Algorithms~\ref{alg:comprec} and~\ref{alg:optimize}), that compiles any $\pfoq$ program to a quantum circuit acting on $n$ qubits and of size polynomial in $n$, for all $n$.
+The completeness of our characterization (Theorem~\ref{thm:completeness}) is demonstrated by showing that \pfoq programs strictly encompass Yamakami's function algebra, known to be \fbqp-complete~\cite{Yamakami20}. \item We also describe a polynomial-time deterministic algorithm $\compile$ (based on the subroutines described in Algorithms~\ref{alg:comprec} and~\ref{alg:optimize}), that takes in a $\pfoq$ program $\PR$ and an integer $n$ and outputs a quantum circuit of size polynomial in $n$ that simulates $\PR$ on an input size of $n$ qubits.
 The existence of such circuits is not surprising, as a direct consequence of Yao's characterization of the class $\bqp$ in terms of uniform families of circuits of polynomial size~\cite{Yao1993}.
 However, a constructive generation based on Yao's algorithm is not satisfactory because of the use of quantum Turing machines which makes the circuits complex and not optimal (in size).
 We show that, in our setting, circuits can be effectively computed and that the $\compile$ algorithm is tractable (Theorem~\ref{thm:compilepoly}). \end{itemize}

 Our programming language $\foq$ and the restriction to $\pfoq$ are illustrated throughout the paper, using the Quantum Fourier Transform $\QFT$ as a leading algorithm (Example~\ref{ex:qft}).